browserengineering/book/book/layout.md

 But note that the height of a block layout depends on the height of its *children*.
 So, it must be computed after recursing, after the heights of its children are computed.
-Getting this dependency order right is crucial: get it wrong, some layout object will try to read a value that hasn't been computed yet, and the browser will crash.
+Getting this dependency order right is crucial: get it wrong, and some layout object will try to read a value that hasn't been computed yet, and the browser will crash.

 An `InlineLayout` computes `width`, `x`, and `y` the same way, but